Essential Spring Property Maintenance Tips

-Follow our 5 top tips to get you started.
-They will ensure your property continues to offer renters a comfortable home and keeps your investment in a marketable condition.
+Follow our 10 top tips to get you started.
+They will ensure your property continues to offer renters a comfortable home and keep your investment marketable.

 A large part of spring property maintenance takes place in the garden.
 Weeds are abundant at this time of year, and together with the debris of winter, spring is the time to address things before your garden gets out of hand.

-Overgrown gardens look unsightly and can present safety issues and cause damage to property in the longer term.
-Patios and driveways overrun with weeds can cause cracks which can, in turn, lead to drainage problems.
+Overgrown gardens look unsightly and can present safety issues and cause damage to property in the long term.
+Patios and driveways overrun with weeds can cause cracks, which can, in turn, lead to drainage problems.

-It’s also worth keeping trees in check, especially those that are near to electric lines.
+It’s also worth keeping trees in check, especially near electric lines.